Aliases for CRYBB2 Gene

 GeneCards Summary for CRYBB2 Gene

 CRYBB2 (Crystallin Beta B2) is a Protein Coding gene.
-Diseases associated with CRYBB2 include cataract 3, multiple types and cerulean cataract.
-Among its related pathways are Wnt signaling pathway (KEGG).
+Diseases associated with CRYBB2 include Cataract 3, Multiple Types and Cataract 25.
 GO annotations related to this gene include protein homodimerization activity and structural molecule activity.
-An important paralog of this gene is CRYGC.
+An important paralog of this gene is CRYBB3.

 UniProtKB/Swiss-Prot for CRYBB2 Gene